Organization applications open. See timeline.

 - Sam Scribe (technical writer)

-We found Sam Scribe through the Season of Docs GitHub repository list.
+We found Sam Scribe through the Google Season of Docs GitHub repository list.
 We thought their experience (Sam had worked for a culinary magazine as well as writing documentation for websites) matched well with our project.
 Sam joined the PickleDocs SIG biweekly call and talked through the project with us, making several very valuable suggestions that we incorporated into the proposal.
 We also reached out to two other technical writers known to us through our SIG member's networks, but neither were available during the timespan of the program.

 Because Sam's time zone only overlapped by a few hours with most of the members of the PickleDocs SIG, we sent out a call in our discussion forum for Picklers who were in Sam's time zone and familiar with the ingredient-adding process. @BBChips volunteered to answer questions for Sam and to help them find other experts as needed. @GloriousPicklePat also volunteered to help Sam understand the underlying architecture of the tool and possible error messages from the API, and provided GitHub and git help.